 For many when starting their new job thought of participating in a 401k plan was exciting.
 A place to store thousands and thousands of dollars, safe and secure, awaiting retirement.
 Then life happened.
 The transmission went out.
 Your son broke his arm.
 The tree fell onto the house.
 And that was just last month!
 Now what?
 Well, you invade the 401k, of course.
 But, as a wise man once said, “It is characteristic of wisdom not to do desperate things.”
-So, before we do desperate things, let’s look at some of the pros and cons of borrowing from a 401k loan Fidelity.
+So, before we do desperate things, let’s look at some of the pros and cons of taking out a fidelity 401k loan.

 401k Loan Fidelity – Pros & Cons